cvat-ai/cvat/site/content/en/docs/manual/advanced/review.md

 After that, the job status will be changed to `validation` and the reviewer will be able to open the task in review mode.
-Review mode is a UI mode, there is a special "issue" tool which you can use to identify objects or areas in the frame and describe the problem.
+Review mode is a UI mode, there is a special `issue` tool which you can use to identify objects or areas in the frame and describe the problem.

 - To do this, first click `open an issue` icon on the controls sidebar: